 - a.
 Course Instruction Fees: All graduate students are assessed individual course fees for all courses, projects, and thesis research.
+There is no maximum Instruction Fee.
 Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index.
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The graduate fee index value for Fall 2000/Winter 2001 is \$73.70.
-The units of fee index are shown following the title of each course in §201 (Course Listings), and are indicated by fi.
+The graduate fee index value for Fall 2002/Winter 2003 is \$78.80.
+The units of fee index are shown following the title of each course in \$201 (Course Listings), and are indicated by fi.
 Fees for an audited course are calculated according to the following formula: fee index value x units of fee index x 1/2.
-Therefore, the Instruction Fee for a course with a fee index of 6 taken for credit is \$442.20.
-The Instruction Fee for a course with a fee index of 6 taken for audit is \$221.10.
-(Special Graduate Students may not audit courses.) - Extra Course Fees: Fees for courses extra to a degree program are calculated in the same way as fees for courses which are part of a degree program. - Fall 2000/Winter 2001 Graduate Student Noninstructional Fee Schedule: In addition to instructional fees, all graduate students are assessed noninstructional fees.
+Therefore, the Instruction Fee for a course with a fee index of 6 taken for credit is \$472.80.
+The Instruction Fee for a course with a fee index of 6 taken for audit is \$236.40.
+(Special Graduate Students may not audit courses.) - b.
+Extra Course Fees: Fees for courses extra to a degree program are calculated in the same way as fees for courses which are part of a degree program. - c.
+Fall 2002/Winter 2003 Graduate Student Noninstructional Fee Schedule: In addition to instructional fees, all graduate students are assessed noninstructional fees.
 The noninstructional fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
 Noninstructional fees differ between Spring/Summer and Fall/Winter.